Renault Alpine GTA/A610: Alpine A610

 The A610 Magny-Cours was created for the Williams-Renault Formula One victory in the French Grand Prix at Magny-Cours in July 1991.
 31 cars were built, with specific color and interior.
 They carry a "Magny-Cours" legend on the doors and have body-colored rims.

 The A610 did not result in an improvement in sales over the commercially disappointing GTA and the car was discontinued in 1995, despite acclaim from the motoring press, and approval from the British car show Top Gear.
 The A610 was to be the last car to carry the Alpine name until the 2017 release of the new Alpine A110.
 After production of the A610 ended, the Alpine factory in Dieppe produced the Renault Spider.
 818 were built, 67 of which were right-hand-drive.
 Sales the first two years were acceptable, but from 1993 until production ended in 1995 a mere 80 cars were built.
+Total production numbers for the GTA and A610 amounted to roughly 7,300 units.

 In Jeremy Clarkson's 2007 direct to DVD film Supercar Showdown, the production infamously destroyed a particularly rare right-hand-drive example of the A610, by driving it into a concrete K-rail.